woocommerce/google-listings-and-ads/readme.txt

 * Fix - display the correct currency actually used for the paid campaign budget.
 * Tweak - Limit the product descriptions to 5000 characters when syncing.

-= 1.4.0 - 2021-08-09 =
-* Add - Filter to allow applying shortcodes to product description.
-* Add - New contact information feature.
-* Fix - Add `woocommerce_gla_product_attribute_values` filter to allow overriding all product attributes.
-* Fix - Invalid Google IDs meta value causing fatal failure.
-* Fix - Load deprecated functions from Guzzle which are required for the GAX library.
-* Fix - Process all batches when updating products.
-* Tweak - Removed SVGs from JS bundle.
-* Tweak - Use the WordPress date and time formats on the Product Feed page.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/google-listings-and-ads/trunk/changelog.txt).